Teachers, if you can’t access youtube, try teachertube.

 - Write in your own voice.
 Don’t worry about the words.
 Write as if you’re talking.
 Don’t try to be too fancy or wise.

 - Dictate—if you find it hard to get your thoughts or ideas down, ask someone else to write for you.
-Make sure they use your words.
+Make sure they use your exact words.
+No editing allowed.

 - Write for yourself—you don’t have to show anyone your journal.